Water contamination in Crestwood, Illinois: Residents respond to IDPH study

-The results of the state study are "flat-out disturbing," according to David De John, a water quality expert who owns Enviro Science Products in Oak Forest and wrote "What's in My Water?," a book that compiled various water quality reports from a range of public and private agencies.
-While he doesn't believe the water ingested by Crestwood residents was the sole cause of these instances of cancer, De John believes it was likely a factor, he said in an interview with a reporter from the SouthTown Star Newspaper.
+The results of the state study were "flat-out disturbing," according to David De John, a water quality expert who owns Enviro Science Products in Oak Forest and wrote What's in My Water?, a book that compiled various water quality reports from a range of public and private agencies.
+While he doesn't believe the water ingested by Crestwood residents was the sole cause of these instances of cancer, De John believes it was likely a factor, he said in an interview with a reporter from the SouthTown Star.

 "Most shocking," De John said in the same interview, "was the data showing much higher rates of cancers of the oral cavity and pharynx esophagus in Crestwood than researchers had anticipated."
 Researchers found twice as many cases of esophageal cancer as they expected and nearly twice as many cases of oral cavity cancer.

 Some residents of Crestwood claimed that the federal government was using "Gestapo" tactics in the investigation against the current and former mayors Robert and Chester Stranczek.

-Crestwood's Water Director is fired
+Crestwood's water director is fired

-On March 13, 2010 Maura Possley of the SouthTown Star reported that Frank Scaccia, Crestwood's water director was fired.
+On March 13, 2010, Maura Possley of the SouthTown Star reported that Frank Scaccia, Crestwood's water director, had been fired.
 "Mayor Robert Stranczek confirmed Friday that public works director Frank Scaccia was terminated, but the mayor refused to elaborate about why he was dismissed" Possley reported.
 After the Crestwood case; Maura Possley eventually became Madigans spokesperson.

 IDPH open meeting on health assessment

-The Illinois Department of Public Health announced that they will be hosting an open meeting on health assessment on March 13, 2010.
-The meeting will be held at the Trinity Christian College's Ozinga Chapel Auditorium at 6601 W. College Drive in Palos Heights Illinois at 2pm.
+The Illinois Department of Public Health announced that they would host an open meeting on health assessment on March 13, 2010.
+The meeting was to be held at the Trinity Christian College's Ozinga Chapel Auditorium at 6601 W. College Drive in Palos Heights Illinois at 2 pm.